tunmsk/nextgen-facebook/readme.txt

 = Changelog / Release Notes =

-**Version 8.44.0-dev.1 (2017/05/17)**
+**Version 8.44.0-dev.2 (2017/05/17)**

 * *New Features*
-	* Added a new "Add Image to Content for Pin It" option for Pinterest in the General settings page.
+	* Added three new options for Pinterest in the General settings page:
+		* Add Hidden Image for Pin It Button
+		* Add "nopin" to Media Lib Images
+		* Add "nopin" to Header Image Tag (since WP v4.4)
 * *Improvements*
 	* The Pinterest custom image in the Social Settings has been moved to the Structured Data / Schema Markup / Pinterest custom image.
 * *Bugfixes*